-By default, Tempo splits your inbox into Priority and Other.
-Priority being email sent from humans, and Other being for everything else.
-If you notice something important slipping into Other inbox, you can Mark it as Priority.
+Primary filters email sent from humans, Newsletters filters out all your newsletters, and Other being for everything else.
+If you notice something important slipping into the wrong inbox, you can always Mark it manually.

 A constant stream of email notifications is distracting.
 We don't want that.

 In Tempo, new emails are bundled together and delivered to you in batches.
 By default, batches are sent to you twice a day but are fully customizable to fit your schedule.

 It may take some time to get into the flow of batching, but soon, you'll notice the benefits.